Mpowa-IO/Documents/Whitepaper.md

 Generally, the only way to bootstrap this organizational form - the DAO - is by using decentralized ledger technology that is capable of executing smart contracts.
 Contractual arrangements also protect the involved parties against contract breaches by providing means of retaliation that go as far as to state coercion.
 Unlike smart contracts, they can, however, not restrict the scope of eligible action a priori by testing requests against business validation rules and thus render (smart) contract breaches impossible.

-Resource management
-As sketched out earlier, resource management matters, as it profoundly impacts the autonomy of any DAO.
-The exclusive usage of on-chain resources allows a DAO to directly exert control and initiate action via a smart contract that may or may not be upgradeable.
-Depending on the exact set-up of the respective smart-contract, a trade-off between the level of multilateral agreement and practicability (i.e., upgradeability) can be ensured, while counterparty risk could be avoided.
-When using off-chain assets (such as fiat currencies), a natural person or legal entity (in jargon “legal personhood”) must be assigned control over the respective assets.
-This legally identifiable point of contact has legal control over off-chain assets and thus introduces counterparty risk.
-It would be possible to abuse the legal authority over the DAO’s assets and disregard decisions of the DAO (i.e., do a good old exit scam)9.

-Discussions
-Rule-based discussions can be executed on-chain via pre-voting.
-The core idea is that a smart contract is used for implementations such as token curated registries or prediction markets.
-As these implementations are based on smart contracts, they all are binding, formalized, and transparent.
-Alternatively, a rule-based discussion could also be executed off-chain by linking a smart contract event to a legal contract.
-If the discussion is not rule-based, it must be discretionary.
-By definition, discretionary discussions must be based on an off-chain medium.
-These could either be legal contracts that are not initiated or otherwise directly linked to smart contracts of the DAO, or - more commonly - various fora or messenger services.

-Legislation
-Interestingly, the connection between DAOs and the legislative environment is currently in flux.
-The very first “connection” was, in fact, an attempt to deny such connection and simply disregard the legal environment.
-The DAO, for example, wanted to exist independent of any legislation.
-However, such a strategy merely results in giving up control over how the DAO will is treated under the law.

 Fundamentally, DAO’s must have a legal entity.
 A legal entity also allows DAOs to subsequently integrate legal and smart contracts.
 As of now, the following two strategies can be identified:
 DAOs can form a legal entity that will enable them to opt-out of any legal jurisdiction.
 This will, however, have repercussions on the DAO’s ability to manage off-chain funds.

 DAOs can attempt to fully integrate and leverage one of the recently created legal entity structures to obtain legal personhood.

 Once a DAO is incorporated and has legal personhood, it may wish to integrate legal contracts (in jargon “wet law”) and smart contracts.
 Various attempts have been made to achieve this goal:
 An initial starting point was the attempt to - instead of writing smart contract code - merely write a written text that would express a legal intent.

 Alternatively, “code” could be a written text that merely describes a contractual arrangement.
 Instead, however, being legally binding these first efforts were rather initial attempts resembling quick hacks and not binding solutions.

 A more mature approach is to transform natural language agreements into machine-readable contract objects.